Upper bounds on the one-arm exponent for dependent percolation models: Extension to models with unbounded range of dependence

 where $q_r(x) := q(x) \varphi(|x|/r)$.
-Note that $q_r$ is supported on $\Lambda_r$, and also, since $q \in L^1(\R^d) \cap L^2(\R^d)$, as $r \to \infty$,
+Note that $q_r$ is supported on $\Lambda_r$, and also, since $q \in L^1(\X^d) \cap L^2(\X^d)$, as $r \to \infty$,

-Remark that if either Assumption \ref{a:gf} or \eqref{a:pos1} holds for $f$ then it holds for $f_r$ (on the other hand, deducing this for \eqref{a:pos2} seems difficult but we do not need it).
-In particular, as discussed in Section \ref{s:upperbounds}, if $d=2$ and Assumption \ref{a:gf} holds for $f$ then $\ell_c(f) = \ell_c(f_r) = 0$.
+Using the fact that Assumption \ref{a:gf} and \eqref{a:pos1} hold for $f$, we can verify that these hold also for $f_r$ for sufficiently large $r$ (on the other hand, deducing that \eqref{a:pos2} holds for $f_r$ if it holds for $f$ seems difficult but we do not need it).
+In particular, in the self-dual case $\ell_c(f_r) = \ell_c(f) = 0$.

+The following lemma, essentially taken from \cite{mv20}, allows us to compare $f$ and $f_r$.
+We give details on the proof at the end of the section.